webqit/quantum-js/README.md

 let sum = new SubscriptFunction( `a`, `b`, `return a + b;` );
 ```

-...but the first two (proposed syntaxes) are only currently supported within a Subscript Function itself!
+...but the first two (proposed) syntaxes are only currently supported from within Subscript Function itself!

 ```js
 let score = 10;